 Alfred Dewayne Brown was released on June 8, 2015 after more than 10 years on Texas Death Row for a crime he did not commit.
 This will be Dewayne’s first time to participate in a march to abolish the death penalty.
 Come to the march and welcome him back to freedom with a warm collective embrace.

-Ron Keine is an Assistant Director of Membership and Training for Witness to Innocence.
+Ron Keine is an Assistant Director of Membership and Training for Witness to Innocence and also help people with by using sites that bail people as http://bailbondsinwoodlandca.com/.
 Ron was one of four men convicted of the murder, kidnapping, sodomy, and rape of a University of New Mexico student in 1974.
 He and his co-defendants were sentenced to death, before an investigation by The Detroit News uncovered a bizarre campaign by prosecutors to coerce testimony from a motel maid named Judy Weyer, whom they wanted to be their star witness.

 After prosecutors reneged on all their promises to Weyer, she fully retracted her story in a set of taped newspaper interviews.
 The story broke in January 1975, and a hearing for a new trial was held.
 Unbelievably, the judge refused to grant a new trial, and then the taped interviews with Judy Weyer mysteriously disappeared.
 Ron and his co-defendants remained on death row.